 Cold air has a knack of sneaking in through the tiniest of gaps, which can be hard to locate.
 The Smoke Pencil is an ingenious draught detector for pinpointing air leaks and tracking down hard-to-find gaps.
 When the trigger is pressed, a plume of smoke-like substance is released.
 This is actually generated from a harmless glycerine-like fluid, giving off a slightly sweet smell.
 When the trigger is released, the “smoke” stops, making it highly controllable.
 It’s useful for detecting draughts around the house, but we’ve also sold them to hospitals, mechanics, for detecting leaks in boat hulls, and even to a drama group who wanted an Aladdin’s lamp prop!
 It comes with an 80ml bottle of fluid (enough for several hours’ worth of draught investigating)

-How to use the Draught Detector
+How to use the Smoke Pencil

 Insert 6AA batteries into the Smoke Pencil through the bottom battery door

 Lay the unit on its side and remove the “fill” plug. nsert the fluid bottle’s long spout far into the tank.
 Then squeeze in the fluid.

 Flip up the lock mechanism on the trigger.
 Press trigger gently until the LED light glows, indicating the power to the smoke generator is on.
 Hold for 6 – 9 seconds, after which a plume of smoke will start to be emitted.

 Find draughts and air leaks!